 Cooling Tower Water Treatment Goals

-The development of cooling tower water treatment focuses on three goals: Preventing and eliminating scaling, corrosion, and microbiological growth.
-Each presents their own unique challenge to the effectiveness of water-cooling towers, but as we will see, they are all interrelated.1.
-Scale
+The development of cooling tower water treatment focuses on three goals: preventing and eliminating scaling, corrosion, and microbiological growth.

 Corrosion is the dissipation of the metal in cooling towers due to chemical reactions with scale and bacteria.
-It reduces the life of your equipment, and can lead to accelerated damage via deposition.3.
-Microbiological Growth
+It reduces the life of your equipment, and can lead to accelerated damage via deposition.

-Bacteria and algae are easily able to grow in untreated cooling tower water because of the dark wet environment.
-These bacteria can cause corrosion, and even lead to an outbreak of the deadly legionella.
+Bacteria and algae are easily able to grow in untreated cooling tower water because of the warm, wet environment.
+These bacteria can cause corrosion, and even lead to an outbreak of things like Legionnaires' disease, which spreads via Legionella bacteria.

 When To Consider Solid Cooling Tower Chemistries

-The handling and storage footprint of the solid programs often make it a very desirable solution in smaller, hard to reach cooling tower locations.
-Application of solid chemicals often fall into one of five categories:
+The handling and storage footprint of the solid programs often make it a very desirable solution in smaller, hard-to-reach cooling tower locations.
+Application of solid chemicals often falls into one of five categories:

 Time-Release Tablets: Tablets are created from powders and then coated using similar technology to time-release pharmaceutical capsules.
-But instead of releasing over 12-24 hours, the tablets release over a period of 30 days to match up with a common frequency of service visits.
+Instead of releasing over 12-24 hours, the tablets release over a period of 30 days to match up with a common frequency of service visits.

-Time-Release Granules: Some chemistries cannot be tableted so the release is controlled by membranes designed to match the particle distribution of the chemical granules.
+Time-Release Granules: Some chemistries cannot be tableted, so their release is controlled by membranes designed to match the particle distribution of the chemical granules.

 Uncoated Tablets: Uncoated tablets will release immediately but can be controlled by managing water flow rates.

-Paste: The fourth option of a solid program also leverages the benefits of concentrating the chemicals but instead of a granule or tablet, it is delivered in a paste like form.
+Paste: The fourth option of a solid program also leverages the benefits of concentrating the chemicals; instead of a granule or tablet, it is delivered in a paste-like form.
 As water is sprayed onto the paste, it dissolves into a liquid and is released into the system.

 By selecting chemistries proven to successfully treat scale, corrosion, and microbial growth, you will have peace of mind that your water treatment strategy is off to a good start.